 Let me start by saying I’ve had it easy when it comes to cosplay comments.
 It’s very rare for me to get anything close to what other cosplayers have gotten.
 But that’s not to say I haven’t gotten my fair share.

 I’m a 5’1″ Filipino woman.
-I have dark hair, dark eyes, and dark skin.
+I have dark hair, dark eyes, and tan skin.
 I’ve cosplayed characters from animes, video games, TV shows, and movies.
 Most of the time, I look nothing like those characters cause they’re usually white or Japanese.
 But I’m not cosplaying as a character because I identify with their race or skin color, I cosplay as a character because I identify with their personality and morals.
 Also because some of them are badass and I want to feel like a badass too!

 The one cosplay I’ve done that has gotten constant criticism is my Ramona Flowers cosplay, from the movie “Scott Pilgrim vs. The World” (I would’ve liked to do a comic accurate version instead, but I already had the dress!
 And of course you can already see in that link that someone felt it necessary to point this choice out.)